Where Can You Find Your Credit Score?

 |USAA||gives members access to their VantageScore 3 from Experian|

 This is not an exhaustive list.
 You may also find other banks, credit cards, or lenders that give you free access to a credit score.
-For example, Sallie Mae give borrowers access to a quarterly updated base FICO Score from TransUnion.
+For example, Sallie Mae gives borrowers access to an updated quarterly base FICO Score from TransUnion.